apiato/apiato/docs/_docs/components/repositories.md

 - Repository name should be same like it's model name (model: `Foo` -> repository: `FooRepository`).

 - If a Repository belongs to Model with name different than its Container name, The Repository must set `$container='ContainerName'` property. *See an example below*

+<a name="folder-structure"></a>

 ### Folder Structure